sourcejs/sourcejs-specs-linting/README.md

 sourcejs-specs-linting
 ======================

-Sourcejs plugin for linting documentation page (spec) content, according to defined rules.
+[SourceJS](http://sourcejs.com) plugin for linting documentation page (spec) content, according to defined rules.

-This plugin process any .src docs from your content folder, also you can configure it using your `options.js` (or `local_options.js` file).
+This plugin process any `.src` docs from your content folder, also you can configure it using your `options.js` (or `local_options.js` file).
 To get more information please read [this doc](http://sourcejs.com/docs/base/#4!).

 ## Getting Started.

-To install, run `npm inastall` in `sourcejs/user` folder:
+To install, run npm in `sourcejs/user` folder:

 ```
 npm install sourcejs-specs-linting --save